Do Go On - 319 - Vincent Gigante, The Oddfather

 I don't know.

-When he was a teenager, the Chin became the protege of Vito Genovese,
+When he was a teenager, the chin became the protege of Vito Genovese.

-a childhood friend of Lucky Luciano and the guy who they'd later renamed
+A childhood friend of Lucky Luciano and the guy who they'd later rename the Genovese crime family after.

 So he's going to be a big deal.